 Method: Experimental Diabetes mellitus was induced with a single intraperitoneal injection of alloxan (150 mg/kg) in all test groups except the normal control.
 The study examined rats that were considered diabetic and had fasting blood glucose levels 250 mg/dL.
-1. Group 1 rats without diabetes were given distilled water as a standard control method. group 2 was alloxan only (Diabetic control) and group 3-5 was treated with the herbal extract 250 mg, 500 mg and 1000 mg/kg respectively, while group 6 was given a standard antidiabetic medication (glibenclamide at 10 mg/kg body weight).
+Group 1 (rats without diabetes) were given distilled water as a standard control method.
+Group 2 was given alloxan only (diabetic control) and group 3-5 was treated with the herbal extract 250 mg, 500 mg and 1000 mg/kg respectively, while group 6 was given a standard antidiabetic medication (glibenclamide at 10 mg/kg body weight).
 During day 1, 3, 7, 14, 21 and 28 days of treatment, the blood glucose levels were measured, whereas glycated hemoglobin was measured on the 28th day.

-Results: Blood glucose levels in alloxan-induced rats were significantly raised from 4.34 mmol/L on day 1 of treatment to 18.26 mmmol/1.
+Results: Blood glucose levels in alloxan-induced rats were significantly raised from 4.34 mmol/L on day 1 of treatment to 18.26 mmol/1.
 The use of herbal extract, which was more effective than synthetic glibenclamide, resulted in a marked decrease in blood glucose levels from day 14 to 28.
 The impact on blood glucose levels may be due to the combined efforts of the five most prevalent phytochemicals, including octadecanic acid and ethyl ester, which have a higher affinity for binding to sulfonyl receptors than glibenclamide.
 The glycosylated hemoglobin levels in group 2 were significantly elevated when treated with alloxan, but decreased dramatically when given the herbal extract of 250 mg/kg, 500 mg/kg, and 1000 mg/kg, as well as when exposed to synthetic drugs.

 Conclusion: Blood glucose levels in rats were found to be significantly higher after alloxan was administered but the treatments significantly decreased blood glucose levels, with the herbal extract proving more effective than the synthetic drug (glibenclamide).